EleutherAI/info/README.md

 Q: *Why are you building HUMONGOUS?*

-A: Because none of the other Common Crawl-extracted datasets met our needs.
+A: Because none of the other large datasets met our needs.
 For Pile™ v2, we will need tens of terabytes of clean, multilingual text, which is quite hard to come by!
 For that, we felt that building our own pipeline to extract LM-ready text from raw WARC (Web ARChive) files was the best strategy.

 Q: *How is HUMONGOUS different from ([OSCAR](https://oscar-corpus.com/)/[C4](https://www.tensorflow.org/datasets/catalog/c4)/[CC100](http://data.statmt.org/cc-100/))?*